devicebuilder/Blue_Iris_Server_for_ST/README.md

 Update 2/18/15
 - got the SmartApp working to get status and list of cameras and the camera's settings.
 - status of server can be seen as text.
-- status of camera can be seen as text along with link to a snapshot and a video feed.
+- status of camera can be seen as text along with link to a snapshot.
-- camera's video feed is not looking good in the Smartthings app internal browser.
+- camera's video feed is not working well in the Smartthings app internal browser.
 - Looking for ideas on what would a Blue Iris Server integration do on Smartthings versus just have indidual cameras as devices.
-- May stop this project since I know aht I need to know to connect to the BI server and focus on the cameras as devices instead.
+- May stop this project since I know what I need to know to connect to the BI server and focus on the cameras as devices instead.
+- Stay tuned for the device code when I have time to post them.